ClubBoss/Poker_Analyzer/content/live_speech_timing_basics/v1/theory.md

 Speech and timing compress weak information into actionable tendencies.
 Used correctly, they nudge how often you take a tokenized line (not which sizes exist).
 This protects execution under pressure and aligns with population priors (e.g., under-bluffed polar rivers).

 Rules of thumb
 - Snap small on static flops (range-bet vibe).
 Treat as merged.
-Defend now (call) and plan probe_turns after a check-check sequence.
+Defend now (call) and plan probe_turns after a chk-chk sequence.
 - Tank → small.
 Often merged/medium.
 Call more, raise bluffs less; stick to size_down_dry on static when you bet (small_cbet_33).
 - Tank → big.
 Usually polar and under-bluffed live.
 Without strong blockers, fold vs big_bet_75.
 - Shaky verbal (“I will just…call”).
 Weak/merged.
 Value-target with half_pot_50; avoid thin raises.